ComradeHonk/ssd1306-emulator/README.md

 # ssd1306-emulator
 Library for emulating the SSD1306 OLED display in the terminal, based on [stm32-ssd1306](https://github.com/afiskon/stm32-ssd1306).

-It works by printing the screenbuffer to the terminal using pairs of characters (to achieve the correct aspect ratio):
+It works by printing the screenbuffer pixels to the terminal in pairs using block characters:
-- '██' for white pixels
+- '█' for 2 white pixels
+- '▀' for upper white and lower black pixel
+- '▄' for upper black and lower white pixel
-- spaces for black pixels
+- spaces for 2 black pixels

 A frame is added to show screen boundaries.